Last updated July 2026

 How do I book Marfells Beach Campsite?

-Bookings are required all year and are made through the Department of Conservation.
+Bookings are required year-round and made online through the Department of Conservation website.
 The DOC Campsite Pass is accepted.

 How far is Marfells Beach from Blenheim?